-*Consultants defined by California Code of Regulations, title 2, section 18701, subdivision (a)(2) shall be included in the list of designated employees and shall disclose pursuant to the broadest disclosure category in the Code subject to the following limitations:
+*Consultants defined by California Code of Regulations, Title 2, section 18701, subdivision (a)(2) shall be included in the list of designated employees and shall disclose pursuant to the broadest disclosure category in the Code, subject to the following limitations:

-The Filing Officer may determine in writing that a particular consultant, although a “designated position,” is hired to perform a range of duties that is limited in scope and thus is not required to fully comply with the disclosure requirements described.
+The filing officer may determine in writing that a particular consultant, although a “designated position,” is hired to perform a range of duties that is limited in scope and thus is not required to fully comply with the disclosure requirements described.
+Such written determination shall include a description of the consultant’s duties and, based upon that description, a statement of the extent of disclosure requirements.
+The filing officer's determination is a public record and shall be retained for public inspection in the same manner and location as the Code.

 APPENDIX B

-DISCLOSURE CATEGORIES

-INTRODUCTION

-Each designated official is assigned to one of the following disclosure categories and must disclose reportable financial interests in each category assigned.
-Designated officials need not report any investment in a business entity or real property worth less than $2,000 or any source of income, including gifts, loans and travel payments, which aggregated less than $500 (if a gift, less than $50) during the calendar year prior to filing.
-An interest in real property used as the designated official's principal residence need not be reported.

-Disclosure Categories:
+Disclosure Categories

-All interests in real property as defined in Government Code section 82033; all investments as defined in Government Code section 82034; all income, including gifts, loans and travel payments, as defined in Government Code section 82030, including gifts, loans and travel payments; and business positions as set forth California Code of Regulations, title 2, section 18730(b)(7)(D).
+All interests in real property as defined in Government Code section 82033; all investments as defined in Government Code section 82034; all income, as defined in Government Code section 82030, including gifts, loans and travel payments; and business positions as set forth in California Code of Regulations, Title 2, section 18730(b)(7)(D).
 The applicable jurisdiction is the State of California.
 Applicable schedules to be completed: A-1, A-2, B, C, E, F.

-2. Investments and business positions in business entities and income, including gifts, loans and travel payments, from sources of the type which, within the previous two calendar years, have contracted with the District to supply goods or services to the District.
+2. Investments and business positions in business entities and income, including gifts, loans and travel payments, from sources of the type which, within the previous two calendar years, have contracted with the Schools to supply goods or services to the Schools.
 Applicable schedules to be completed: A-1, A-2, C, E, F.